Power to Petites: Thru-Hiking Tips for Small Women

 Though danger can strike us all, I wonder if tall people in general feel less vulnerable to being attacked by an animal or violent human?
 Do they feel more confident living in the wild?

-And are men and tall women overall given more supported in their outdoor pursuits?
+And are men and tall women overall given more support in their outdoor pursuits?
 Maybe.

 Men outnumber women in the thru-hiking world by about 2:1, which I imagine is due to a combination of scouts, wilderness exposure, and cultural narratives that foster a “man in the wild” image.